ForgeGit/Ulduar_PTR/readme.md

 More text will go here

-All the data was collected using the WCL API and processed with R v.4.1 (R Development Core Team).
+All the data was collected using the WCL API v2 and processed with R v.4.1 (R Development Core Team).

+Ulduar raids were located in this zone: https://classic.warcraftlogs.com/zone/reports?zone=1017

 Ideally this repository should eventually have both the aggregated data used and all the code made to generate both the tables and the graphics.